MuraliDharanGopalakrishnan/Sales-Metrics-Data-Report-project-includes-main-graph-dashboard-with-Multiple-sub-reports-SSRS-/README.md

-# Sales-Metrics-Data-Report-project-includes-main-graph-dashboard-with-Multiple-sub-reports-SSRS-
+# Sales-Metrics-Data-Report-project-includes-main-graph-dashboard-with-Multiple-sub-reports using Microsoft SSRS
-This  Project  Represents  the SalesMetrics for AdventureWorks Data
+This  Project  Represents  the SalesMetrics using  AdventureWorks Data.